jbsdoki/crucible-dev-env/README.md

 print(hs.print_known_file_formats())
 ```

+## Development Mode Only Settings, Change for Production

-This code is currently in development, which means React is in <StrictMode>, causing every function to run twice.
+This code is currently in development, which means React is in <StrictMode> (frontend/src/main.tsx), causing every function to run twice.
+(This has been temporarily removed)
 This is development only, deactivate StrictMode in main.tsx while if in production.

+In backend/main.py any source or credential is allowed to connect.
+This is a development only setting, remove for production.